Powered by Dragonfly Energy Graphic

 Advantages

-The power a device consumes is equal to its operating voltage multiplied by the current it draws.
-For example, a 360-watt device operating at 12 volts would draw 30 amps (12 x 30 = 360).
-That same device operating at 24 volts would only draw 15 amps (24 x 15 = 360).
+The power a device consumes equals its operating voltage multiplied by the current it draws.
+For example, a 360-watt device operating at 12 volts would draw 30 amps (12 x 30 = 360), while the same device operating at 24 volts would only draw 15 amps (24 x 15 = 360).

-Wiring batteries in series provides a higher system voltage which results in a lower system current.
-Less current means you can use thinner wiring and will suffer less voltage drop in the system.
+Wiring batteries in series provides a higher system voltage, resulting in a lower system current.
+Less current means you can use thinner wiring and suffer less voltage drop in the system.

-In general, operating larger power systems can see big benefits in running batteries in series at higher voltages.
+In general, larger power systems can benefit from running batteries in series at higher voltages.

 Disadvantages

-In a battery system wired in series, you cannot get lower voltages off the battery bank without using a converter.
-Either all equipment needs to function at the higher voltage or an additional converter is needed to use 12V appliances on the system.
+In a battery system wired in series, you cannot obtain lower voltages from the battery bank without using a converter.
+All equipment needs to function at the higher voltage, or an additional converter is required to use 12V appliances.

 Wiring Batteries in Parallel

-To wire multiple batteries in parallel, you connect all of the positive terminals together and all of the negative terminals together.
-Since all of the positive and negative terminals are connected, you can measure the system output voltage across any two positive and negative battery terminals.
-Let’s look at two examples to make this clear.
+To wire multiple batteries in parallel, connect all of the positive terminals together and then all of the negative terminals together.
+Since all positive and negative terminals are connected, you can measure the system output voltage across any of the positive and negative battery terminals.

-The first example is two 100 Ah batteries wired in parallel.
-The positive terminal on the first battery is connected to the positive terminal on the second.
+For example, two 12-volt 100 Ah batteries are wired in parallel.
+The positive terminal on the first battery connects to the positive terminal on the second.
 Likewise, the negative terminals of both batteries are also connected.
-The total system voltage is 12 volts, and the total capacity is 200 Ah.
+The system has a voltage of 12 volts and a total capacity of 200 Ah.

 2 Battle Born Batteries in parallel

-The second example is wired the same way but with a third battery.
-The capacities of all three batteries add together, resulting in a total capacity of 300 Ah at 12 volts.
+The same principles apply when adding a third battery.
+The capacities of all three batteries add up to a total capacity of 300 Ah at 12 volts.

 three 3 Battle Born Batteries in parallel